aosabook/500lines/template-engine/chapter.md

 <!-- [[[end]]] -->

 Here we construct our CodeBuilder object, and start writing lines into it.
-Our Python function will be called `render`, and will take two arguments: `ctx` is the data dictionary it should use, and `dot` is a function it can use to implement dot attribute access.
+Our Python function will be called `render_function`, and will take two arguments:
+`ctx` is the data dictionary it should use, and `do_dots` is a function it can use to implement dot attribute access.

 We create a sub-builder called `vars_code`.
 Later we'll write the variable extraction lines into that sub-builder.
 This lets us save a place in the